briandfoy/briandfoy.github.io/_posts/2004-11-28-the-null-mull.md

 sub what_happened { @{ $self }{ qw( message setter ) } }
 {% endhighlight %}

 If that doesn't work for us, we can make it return false, except for the methods we defined.
-If we are alrady using `can()`, we probably expect the object to actually do something useful when we call the method we check and have a way to handle it if the object can't do what we need.
+If we are already using `can()`, we probably expect the object to actually do something useful when we call the method we check and have a way to handle it if the object can't do what we need.
 Since we define our own `can()`, Perl finds that one before it gets a chance to check `UNIVERSAL`.

 {% highlight perl %}
 package Object::EveryMethod;